fachwerk-dev/create-fachwerk/slides/slides.md

 ---

-## Reactive VueJS variables
+## Custom variables and functions

-### Setting up
+#### Setting up

-When you need to do more complex data processing, you can set up the VueJS reactive and computed values in Javascript.
+When you need to do more complex data processing, you can set up the VueJS variables and functions in Javascript.

 To do so, edit the `slides.js` file: